mayank99/astro-css-in-js-tests/README.md

 To add an example of a new library:

-1. Create a copy of any folder (e.g. `emotion/`)
+1. Create a copy of any folder (e.g. `emotion`).
-2. Rename the folder and the `package` field in the folder's package.json
+2. Rename the folder and the `name` field in the folder's package.json.
+3. Update the dependencies and run `npm install` from the root of the monorepo.
-3. Update the code (dependencies, imports, etc).
+4. Update the code.
 Try to keep the actual styles more or less the same.
-4. Update the README.md
+5. Update the README.md